xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-unit-testing-jest-enzyme.md

 ## Testing Techniques

+This section goes into some best practice and techniques for testing a React application using Jest and Enzyme.
+It assumes the reader has some basic familiarity with these testing frameworks.

 ### Mocking

 When we want to test one object, we replace other objects that interface with the object with mocks to simulate their behavior.